How to Master Customer Perceived Value (CPV)

 A practical example of customer-perceived value

 Let’s say that you offer a cloud-based customer support software solution, just like we do in CloudTalk.
 There is a company that’s seeking this kind of service.
 The leaders will evaluate several aspects.
 We can look at it from the CloudTalk experience.

 You should certainly focus on features like user-friendliness and efficiency.
-Your lead’s agents shouldn’t waste a significant amount on figuring out how the system works.
+Your lead agents shouldn’t waste a significant amount on figuring out how the system works.
 The company representatives want to make their call center as smooth as possible.
 Do you offer automatic callbacks?
-Does your system have the ability to call customers by single click?
+Does your system have the ability to call customers with a single click?
 These may be plus points for you.
 In the end, the faster, the better.

 Further, there are voice features and functionality.
 No one would like to deal with constant drop calls, poor sound quality, or long waiting times for customers.
 The last aspect is especially bad news for your business.
 You may incorporate call forwarding to a currently available agent or a predictive dialer that allows you to increase efficiency and the number of calls by automatically dialing the next call-in line.

 The next point is personalization.
 With features like voicemail or intelligent call routing functions, such as VIP queuing, customers will always feel special.
 A great feature to have is also monitoring – call statistics or agent reporting.
 It will keep track of general performance.

 Do you fulfill this requirement?
 Great.